 One part of the L is up against the backdrop and the other half acts as a foot on the ground.

-To be even more certain of it not falling over during a photoshoot, place a weight on the foot part of each L bracket.
+To be even more certain of a DIY background not falling over during a photoshoot, place a weight on the foot part of each L bracket.

 For larger backgrounds where the bottom won’t be in shot, fit 2 sets of 2 brackets to the front and the back to sandwich the polystyrene sheet like bookends.
 One set on the left and one set on the right.